loadtheaccumulator/glusto/docs/userguide/rpycable.rst

 ..
 Note::

-	Pinging a connection gets the connection from cache, but if the connection was not established before the ping it will be opened--followed by the ping.
+	Pinging a connection gets the connection from cache, but if the connection was not established before the ping, it will be opened--followed by the ping.

 Closing Connections